Orto Botanico dell'Università di Bologna

 The Orto Botanico dell'Università di Bologna, also known as the Orto Botanico di Bologna, is a botanical garden operated by the University of Bologna.
 It is located at Via Irnerio, 42, 40126 Bologna, Italy, and open daily except Mondays.

 Established in 1568, the garden is one of Europe's oldest, after those of Pisa, Padua, and Florence.
 Although early records indicate a Bolognese medicinal herb garden dating to 1365, today's garden arose from the proposals of botanist Luca Ghini (1490-1556), who left to create the Orto botanico di Pisa, and became a reality under his successor Ulisse Aldrovandi (1522-1605).
 Those first gardens were located in the Palazzo Pubblico, in a courtyard near today's Sala Borsa, but partially moved in 1587 to a larger site in Borghetto S. Giuliano (today's Porta S. Stefano), with an area of about 5000 m2.
 By 1653 the garden's catalog listed approximately 1500 species.

 In 1740 the garden moved to Porta S. Stefano, followed in 1745 by the construction of a hybernaculum, where exotic plants were kept during the winter.
 Neoclassical greenhouses were added in 1765, to designs by Francesco Tadolini, and still stand in Via San Giuliano.
 In 1803 the garden moved again to its current location.
 The garden suffered a period of severe neglect in the early 1900s, and indeed was covered with a dense natural forest, and bombing in 1944 destroyed the garden's Napoleonic-era orangerie.
-Since end of World War II, however, the garden has gradually been restored.
+Since the end of World War II, however, the garden has gradually been restored.

 Today's garden contains about 5,000 specimens representing 1200 taxa.
 Its site is roughly rectangular, about 2 hectares in extent, with the following major features: